vishvAsa/kalpAntaram/kANe/v1p1/17_ushanas.md

 265

 29-30 and 57.
-3 ) refers to a work on politics by Ušanas and quotes three werses, the last being found in Sabhā 55.
+3 ) refers to a work on politics by Uśanas and quotes three werses, the last being found in Sabhā 55.
 14. In other places also we have a Nitiśāstra ascribed to Bhargava ( Sānti.
 210. 20 ) and certain verses are ascribed to him (Santi.
 57. 40-41 and 139.
 70-71).
-The Anušāsana-parva ( 139.
+The Anuśāsana-parva ( 139.
 8-9) states.
 The Sāstras known to Uśanas and Bșhaspati cannot surpass the (innate ) intelligence of women; how can men guard them (completely ).
 This verse occurs in Pancatantra (B. S. S. ed. of 1873 p.
 41 and Hertel's ed. p.
 30 ).
 Bhārgava is said to be the first expounder of Nitiśāstra in Santi.
 210. 20.
 Two verses from Sāntiparva, chap.
 138. 113 and 139.
 71 are interesting as having been declared hy Usanas to Prahlada viz.237 those that confide in persons who were once inimical are destroyed by the latter and that one should proceed cautiously even after making an alliance ( sandhi).
 The Adiparva ( 76.
 6 ) says that KĀvya was the purohitu of the asuras.
 The Salyaparva ( 39.
 6 ) says that Kõvya performed austerities at Kajalamocanatirtha and the whole science of Niti ( Rājaniti ) appeared to him.
 The Udyogaparva states that everyone except Bhargava follows the wrong niti ( 39.
 30).
 The Sintiparva (210.
 20 ) states that Bhargava expounded Nitiśāstra which is beneficial to the world and Santi ( 289.
 Ch. ed.) explains how Uśanas came to be called Sukra.
 Vide under Arthasāstra of Kautilya ' for further information.
 The Nitiprakāśikā of Janamejaya refers to & succession of teachers of politics from Brahmā

 ( Continued from the previous page) nyta Haynauta il trata 56.
 28–30; HT917-TAT 7TE 1747 विशांपते । तदिहैकमना राजन् गदतस्तं निबोध मे ॥ द्वाविमौ ग्रसते भूमिः सो